 Please note: For those needing housing assistance related to the Kenton Women’s Village, Catholic Charities recommends you visit their drop-in center weekdays 10am-1pm at 2740 SE Powell.
 The drop-in staff can assess folks for the Kenton Women’s Village waiting list as well as other housing options.
 You can also contact the village at firstname.lastname@example.org or 503.688.2632.

-The POD Village is a proposed year-long pilot project for up to 14 homeless female-identified people to each house a micro-housing sleeping pod designed by local architecture firms on a transitional basis in a village-style community with oversight and ongoing support from a contracted non-profit, Catholic Charities.
+The Kenton Women’s Village, first known as the POD Village, was originally a limited duration pilot project approved by the neighborhood for up to 14 homeless female-identified people to each house a micro-housing sleeping pod designed by local architecture firms on a transitional basis in a village-style community with oversight and ongoing support from a contracted non-profit, Catholic Charities.

 Is there any documentation?

 The KWV is publicly funded by the Joint Office of Homeless Services (JOHS) with Catholic Charities (CC) being contracted to provide property and case management for the KWV.
 Community partners have included Portland State University’s Center for Public Interest Design (CPID), ReBuilding Center, City Repair, the KNA and Kenton Business Association (KBA).

 What infrastructure and services are included in this village?